jhaakri/InCommoditiesTechChallenge/README.md

 Follow these steps to set up and run the application locally:

 Prerequisites

-    Install Visual Studio 2022 or later with .NET 8 SDK.
+    * Install Visual Studio 2022 or later with .NET 8 SDK.
-    Ensure you have Docker Desktop installed if you want to run the application in a container.
+    * Ensure you have Docker Desktop installed if you want to run the application in a container.

-Clone the repository:
+Clone repository:

     git clone https://github.com/jhaakri/InCommoditiesTechChallenge.git
-    InCommoditiesTechChallenge
-    Prerequisites

 Build and publish the application:

-    Open the solution in Visual Studio.
+    * Open the solution in Visual Studio.
-    Restore NuGet packages if prompted.
+    * Restore NuGet packages if prompted.
-    Build the solution (Ctrl + Shift + B).
+    * Build the solution (Ctrl + Shift + B).
-    Publish the application locally
+    * Publish the application locally

 To create a Docker image, you can use the provided Dockerfile.
 Ensure you have Docker installed and running on your machine.

-    Navigate to the project directory in your terminal.
+    * Navigate to the project directory in your terminal.
-    Build the Docker image with the following command (It can be done from within the Visual Studio as well):
+    * Build the Docker image with the following command (It can be done from within the Visual Studio as well):

     docker build -t pipeline-processor .

 Run the application:

-    You can run the application directly from Visual Studio by pressing F5 or Ctrl + F5.
+    * You can run the application directly from Visual Studio by pressing F5 or Ctrl + F5.
-    If you built a Docker image, run the image from Docker Desktop
+    * If you built a Docker image, run the image from Docker Desktop

 Instructions for setting up email notifications